-All tire and wheel assemblies are balanced at mblies each time a tire is changed the factory.
+All tire and wheel assemblies are balanced at the factory.
 Be sure to rebalance the tire and wheel assemblies each time a tire is changed.

 WARNING: When removing aluminum-forged wheels, if so equipped, from the spindle, it is very important to mark them to assure the wheel is placed in the same position of the drum when reinstalling.
 If the aluminum-forged wheel is to be mounted on a different drum it is important to sand all loose corrosion from the mating surfaces.